 In “Mnuchin calls for major rollbacks of Dodd-Frank financial reforms,” Jim Puzzanghera and James Rufus Koren of the Los Angeles Times detail the substance of the report and other legislative efforts to undercut financial regulations.

-Among the changes proposed by Secretary Mnuchin is a near obliteration of the Consumer Finance Protection Bureau, first championed by Sen. Elizabeth Warren (D-MA).
-(Read 10 Things the Consumer Finance Protection Bureau Has Done for You.)
+Among the changes proposed by Secretary Mnuchin is a near obliteration of the Consumer Financial Protection Bureau, first championed by Sen. Elizabeth Warren (D-MA).
+(Read 10 Things the Consumer Financial Protection Bureau Has Done for You.)
 Another change recommended in the Mnuchin report is the loosening of trading safeguards under the Volcker Rule.